Eternum101/linked-lists/README.md

 # linked-lists
-An example of a Linked List in JavaScript
+An Example of a Creating a Linked List Data Structure and its Functions